lstodd/airbnb-london-eda/README.md

 ![Enter message](/images/before_after_reviews.PNG)

 The sentiment of the reviews has generally remained the same, which we can see from the corresponding wordclouds from the 2019 and 2020 reviews respectively having the same top words.
+This evidence contradicts the idea that there might be more of a focus on reporting the cleanliness of airbnb properties.

 ![Enter message](/images/2019_wordcloud.PNG) ![Enter message](/images/2020_wordcloud.PNG)